 Near Ellijay in Gilmer County, Georgia — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Oakland Academy (approx. 0.7 miles away); Ebenezer Baptist Church (approx. 2.6 miles away); Fort Hetzel (approx. 5˝ miles away); Gilmer County War Memorial (approx. 6.3 miles away); Gilmer County (approx. 6.4 miles away); David Bailey Freeman - The Youngest Confederate Soldier (approx. 6.4 miles away); Home of Chief Whitepath (approx. 6.8 miles away); The Appalachian Trail (approx. 10 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Cartecay Methodist Church (approx. 0.7 miles away); Ebenezer Baptist Church (approx. 2 miles away); Fort Hetzel (approx. 6 miles away); Gilmer County War Memorial (approx. 6.8 miles away); Revolutionary War Patriots (approx. 6.9 miles away); Gilmer County (approx. 6.9 miles away); David Bailey Freeman - The Youngest Confederate Soldier (approx. 6.9 miles away); Home of Chief Whitepath (approx. 7˝ miles away).
 Touch for a list and map of all markers in Ellijay.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 26, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 650 times since then and 4 times this year.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on February 26, 2011, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+It was originally submitted on February 27, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 870 times since then and 148 times this year.
+Photos: 1, 2, 3, 4. submitted on February 27, 2011, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.